cosmos/sdk-tutorials/voter/index.md

 This command will generate a transaction with "create poll" message, sign it using a private key of `user1` (one of two users created by default) and broadcast it to the blockchain.

-The only modification we need to make is to change a line that reads arguments from the console: `argsOptions := args[1:len(args)]`.
+The modification we need to make is to change a line that reads arguments from the console: `argsOptions := args[1:len(args)]`.
 This will assume that all arguments after the first one represent a list of options.
+In the next step you see the variable `msg` declared a few lines later, `argsOptions` should not be changed into a string here, so change `string(argsOptions)` to `argsOptions`.

+The same modifications will need to be done for `GetCmdSetPoll` further below.
+This time it reads `argsOptions := args[2:len(args)]`, should be the declaration for this variable now, als further change again `string(argsOptions)` to `argsOptions`.

 Now that we have made all the necessary changes to our app, let's take a look at the client-side application.